peterhornsby/AppStoreSearch/README.md

 ## TODO
 The next iteration would be focused on application hardening and error handling.
 Part of this work would include what I loodsely refer to as an application dialog view.
-It is a view that handles some of the generic issues with apps such as lost network connection, etc.
+It is a view that handles some of the generic issues with apps such as lost network connection, etc. After that `ui` polishing is required.

+To recap the next steps are, `harderning` (error handling, ui, tests), `ui refinement`, `app polishing` and **more** `unit tests`!